 - Basic construction: Assembling fixtures, displays, and promotional materials

-- Technology proficiency: Using mobile apps, tablets, and reporting systems
+- Technology proficiency: Using mobile apps, tablets, and reporting systems for task tracking

-- Product knowledge: Understanding the products being merchandised
+- Product knowledge: Understanding the products being merchandised and their categories

 Soft Skills

-- Attention to detail: Noticing and correcting small issues that affect presentation
+- Attention to detail: Noticing and correcting small issues that affect presentation quality

-- Time management: Completing tasks efficiently across multiple store visits
+- Time management: Completing tasks efficiently across multiple store visits per day

 - Communication: Interacting effectively with store staff, managers, and supervisors